 whom he has enriched, at the moment when that rival is about to marry, with the help of Dymond's gold, the woman whom Dymond loves.
-This is in the best and highest sense.
-Unfortunately, the second act ended with what (as far as the sympathies of the audience were concerned) ought to have been the end of the play-Maud's indignant rejection of Pierce for refusing to restore his legacy, after circumstances had made it no legacy at all; and the offer of her hand to Dymond.
+This is the grand situation of the play; the admirable middle-point from which the plot might have mounted to the climax of interest-of "breathless" interest in the best and highest sense.
+Unfortunately, the second act ended with what (as far as the sympathics of the audience were concerned) ought to have been the end of the play-Maud's indignant rejection of Pierce for refusing to restore his legacy, after circumstances had made it no legacy at all; and the offer of her hand to Dymond.
 Dymond is the interesting character of the play.
-Pierce never wins the sympathies of the audience from first to last; and yet, in the third act, when he has returned the money, Maud discovers that her first love is the only man she can marry-Pierce is restored to his former place in her affections -Dymond resigns her, and so the play ends, to the evident and not unnatural disappointment of the audience.
+Pierce never wins the sympathies of the audience from first to last; and yet, in the third act, when he has returned the money, Maud discovers that her first love is the only man she can marry-Pierce is restored to his former place in her affections-Dymond resigns her, and so the play ends, to the evident and not unnatural disappointment of the audience.
 We can congratulate Mr. Jerrold most sincerely on having conceived an admirable dramatic idea, and on having produced some of the very best dialogue that has ever fallen even from his masterly pen.
-But we are bound in common candour to add, that by relying too exclusively on the excellence of his idea -simply as an idea - and by trusting too much to the vigour and the sparkle of his dialogue, he has missed the opportunity of telling a good story in an interesting way, and of developing well-imagined characters in the right direction.
+But we are bound in common candour to add, that by relying too exclusively on the excellence of his idea -simply as an idea-and by trusting too much to the vigour and the sparkle of his dialogue, he has missed the opportunity of telling a good story in an interesting way, and of developing well-imagined characters in the right direction.
 In literary merit, A Heart of Gold is superior to some of the most popular modern plays which still live, and will long continue to live, on the stage.
-Any one of Mr. Jerrold's scenes is, as a piece of writing, immeasurably better than all the scenes in The Stranger put together.
+Any one of Mr. Jerrold's scenes is, as a piece of writing, im-measurably better than all the scenes in The Stranger put together.
 Maud Nutbrown's prose description of her first sight of London from the top of St. Paul's has more genuine poetry in it than the most professedly poetical pas-sage that could be extracted from The Lady of Lyons.
 But The Stranger and The Lady of Lyons keep the stage, after the experience of many years, and will continue to be acted when the Heart of Gold has but too probably disappeared from the playbills for good.
 What reason can be given for this?
 The simplest and plainest of all reasons, as it appears to us: Kotzebue and Sir Bulwer Lytton, as writers for the stage, have made it their first business to tell audiences an interesting story.
-If Mr. Douglas Jerrold had but done himself justice by working on the same principle, A Heart of Gold would not only have been read-as it certainly will be read-with genuine pleasure, but would also have been one of the stock-pieces of the English stage.
+If Mr. Douglas Jerrold had but done himself justice by working on the same principle, A Heart of Gold would not only have been read-as it certainly will be read-with genuine pleasure, but would also have been one of the stock-pieces of the English stage

-We have encroached so much on the space at our command, in the preceding remarks, that we are only able to announce the deserved success of a very neatly-written little comedy, in one act, called Living to Fast, which opens the dramatic entertainments at the PRINCESS'S THEATRE.
+We have encroached so much on the space at our command, in the preceding remarks, that we are only able to announce the deserved success of a very neatly-written little comedy, in one act, called Living too Fast, which opens the dramatic entertainments at the PRINCESS'S THEATRE.
 The piece is written by Mr. A. C. Troughton.